The Hammer (2010 film): Production

 The Hammer is directed by Oren Kaplan based on a screenplay co-written by Eben Kostbar and Joseph McKelheer, who are also the film's producers.
 Matt Hamill is played by Russell Harvard, who is also deaf.
 The filmmakers spent over five years developing the project, and they sought out deaf cast and crew members for the film.
 According to McKelheer, the writers performed "roughly" 75 rewrites to ensure Hamill's support and that the film would not be cheesy.
 Kostbar was originally intended to play Hamill, but they decided to cast a deaf person as the wrestler to appeal to the deaf community.
-They first noticed Harvard in his brief role in There Will Be Blood as the adult son of Daniel Day-Lewis' character but were not sure initially if Harvard could portray an athlete.
+They first noticed Harvard in his brief role in There Will Be Blood as the adult son of Daniel Day-Lewis's character but were not sure initially if Harvard could portray an athlete.
 After additional searching that was inconclusive, they chose to cast Harvard as Hamill.

 Kostbar and McKelheer produced the film with their independent film company Film Harvest.
 For the production, they sought financing and found it with Fifth Year Productions, which was founded by the Farrelly brothers, Jim Kelly, and Bob Bartosiewicz.
 Most of the film was shot in Rochester, New York, home of Hamill's college, Rochester Institute of Technology.
 Scenes at Purdue were actually shot at the University of Rochester.
 The film alternates between use of sound and absence of sound as well as the use of subtitles, frequently with words missing.